Friedrich Jacob Behrend

-Friedrich Jacob Behrend (12 June 1803 in Neustettin – 30 May 1889 in Berlin) was a German physician known for his published works, in particular, subjects dealing with venereal disease, public hygiene and prostitution.
+Friedrich Jacob Behrend (12 June 1803 in Neustettin – 30 May 1889 in Berlin) was a German physician known for his published works, in particular, subjects dealing with sexually transmitted disease, public hygiene and prostitution.
 He is also credited with translating a number of foreign language medical works into German.

 He studied medicine at the University of Königsberg, receiving his medical doctorate in 1826.

+In 1838, he founded Syphilidologie.
+In 1842 he translated into German William Wallace's A Treatise on the Venereal Disease and Its Varieties (1833).

 In 1829 he settled in Berlin, where he was employed by the municipal police department as a medical examiner of prostitutes.
 In 1876 he became chief physician of the Sittenpolize with the title of Geheimer Sanitätsrath.